giellalt/lang-fit/fit.md

 * i3:i       = past tense of verbs
 * i4:i       = i in conditional of isi
 * i5:i       = superlative i of adjectives
+* i8:i       = past tense of verbs that drops in past antaa : anto
 * p2:p t2:t k2:k     = always p t k.
 * **t3:t** = t participating in gradation, but not in t:s
 * t4:t        goes to 0 in imartelee : imarella